-Face coverings and masks can make it more difficult for people who stammer to talk or be understood.
-Due to Coronavirus (Covid-19), wearing a face covering is legally required on public transport and in shops in England, and the list is to be extended from 8th August.
+Face masks and face coverings can make it more difficult for people who stammer to talk or be understood.
+Due to Coronavirus (Covid-19), wearing a face covering is legally required on public transport and in shops and various other places in England.
 Also some places such as hospitals require the public to wear a face covering, and some employers require staff to do so.
 What exemptions are there if this causes you difficulties?

 - Whatever possible exemptions there are, it is a good idea to wear a face covering so far as you can, to reduce the spread of Coronavirus.

-- In England face coverings are legally required in public transport and shops (below), and in more places from 8th August.
-There is an exception if you have a “reasonable excuse” for not wearing one, but unfortunately how this exception applies to speech conditions is unclear and is not covered in government guidance (gov.uk).
-Equality Act duties may still apply.
+- In England face coverings are legally required in numerous places including public transport, shops etc (below) unless one has a reasonable excuse.
+I suggest below what may be a “reasonable excuse” for not wearing one, but unfortunately how this exception applies to speech conditions is unclear and is not covered in government guidance (gov.uk).
+In any event Equality Act duties can still apply.

 - You can get a card or lanyard (below) to show you have a hidden disability and are claiming exemption from the regulations.

-- Even where the law does not prescribe a face covering, some service providers say customers or patients should wear one, for example health services.
-Service providers requiring a face covering have a duty to make reasonable adjustments.
+- Even where regulations do not prescribe a face covering, some service providers say customers or patients should wear one, health services for example.
+Service providers who choose to require a face covering have an Equality Act duty to make reasonable adjustments.

-- Where an employer requires workers to wear a face covering (below), again the employer may be obliged to make reasonable adjustments if it causes problems for a worker who stammers.
+- If an employer requires workers to wear a face covering (below), the employer may be obliged to make reasonable adjustments if it causes problems for a worker who stammers.